Haifa: Sports

-The main stadiums in Haifa are: Sammy Ofer Stadium, a UEFA-approved 30,858-seat stadium, completed in 2014, replacing the 14,002-seat Kiryat Eliezer Stadium that was demolished 2016, Thomas D'Alesandro Stadium and Neve Sha'anan Athletic Stadium that seats 1,000.
+The main stadiums in Haifa are: Sammy Ofer Stadium, a UEFA-approved 30,950-seat stadium, completed in 2014, replacing the 14,002-seat Kiryat Eliezer Stadium that was demolished 2016, Thomas D'Alesandro Stadium and Neve Sha'anan Athletic Stadium that seats 1,000.
 The city's two main football clubs are Maccabi Haifa and Hapoel Haifa who both currently play in the Israeli Premier League and share the Sammy Ofer Stadium as their home pitch.
 Maccabi has won twelve Israeli titles, while Hapoel has won one.

 Haifa has 4 professional basketball clubs.
 Hapoel Haifa and Maccabi Haifa both play in the Israeli Basketball Super League, the top division.
 They both also play at the Romema Arena, which seats 5,000.

-Maccabi Haifa Woman plays in Israeli Female Basketball Premier League 1 division.
+Maccabi Haifa Women plays in Israeli Female Basketball Premier League 1 division.

 Hapoel Haifa Woman plays in the 3 division, the team plays at Kiryat Eliezer Arena.

 The city also has an American football club, the Haifa Underdogs, that are a part of the Israeli Football League and play in Yoqneam Stadium.
 The team lost in the championship game of the league's inaugural season, but won one title as part of American Football Israel, which merged with the Israeli Football League in 2005.
 The city has several clubs in the regional leagues, including Beitar Haifa in Liga Bet (the fourth tier) and Hapoel Ahva Haifa, F.C.
 Haifa Ruby Shapira and Maccabi Neve Sha'anan Eldad in Liga Gimel (the fifth tier).
 The Haifa Hawks are an ice hockey team based out of the city of Haifa.
 They participate in the Israeli League, the top level of Israeli ice hockey.
 In 1996, the city hosted the World Windsurfing Championship.
 The Haifa Tennis Club, near the southwest entrance to the city, is one of the largest in Israel.
 John Shecter, Olympic horse breeder and owner of triple cup champion Shergar was born here.